 Want to Live More Sustainably?
-Here's Where to Start (No Recycling)
+Here's How to Start (No Recycling)

+Ever wondered how to live more sustainably but wasn't entirely sure on WHERE to start?
 Whether your goal is to lower your waste, become more sustainable or a bad ass zero waster, you should check the list below.
-Since sustainable life would not start overnight, here is a list I prepared of some key things to keep in mind.
+REMEMBER, it won't happen Since sustainable life would not start overnight, here is a list I prepared of some key things to keep in mind.

 Replace disposable items as they run out